SarmenSinanian/SarmenSinanian/README.md

 # :camera: Image Repository :floppy_disk:
 <ul>
   <li>HTML display of photos that you upload to the database.
-Upload images in individually or in bulk, delete individual images, or wipe the entire database clean of any trace.
+Upload images individually or in bulk, delete individual images, or wipe the entire database clean of any trace.
 Hosted on Heroku and available for local use @REPONAME: ImageRepository.
 </ul>

 # :chart_with_upwards_trend: TD Ameritrade API Project :chart_with_downwards_trend: